specializing in Evidence-based treatment for anxiety, Stress, and OCD.

 Is anxiety, fear, stress, or obsessive compulsive issues (which can include general anxiety, social anxiety, panic attacks, and specific phobias) the main areas you want to work on?

-My specialty and focus is helping folks who want to focus on anxiety, fear, and OCD.
-While other issues often co-occur (like depression, issues with eating, autistic traits), the focus of the work will generally be related to anxiety and/or OCD.
+My specialty and focus is helping folks who want to focus on anxiety, fear, stress, and OCD.
+While other issues often co-occur (like depression, issues with eating, autistic traits, anger, and ADHD, as some examples), the focus of the work will generally be related to anxiety and/or OCD.
 If the co-occurring issues seem like they may be primary and the focus of treatment, I may refer you to another therapist.

 Do you have needs that would require a group practice/agency level of support?